 Stop and goâ”If you turn your handle about five times, stop it for a second and start your retrieve again, you can produce some great reaction bites,” Lane said.
 “If you watch the video we filmed on Eufaula, I caught a ton of bass with this retrieve when I couldn’t get bit on others.”

 Don’t be discouraged when you find productive standing timber and start catching small bass.
 According to Lane, it’s common to weed through smaller fish before unleashing the full potential of an area.

 “A lot of times, you’ll catch a bunch of little fish and then catch a 5-pounder,” Lane said.
 “When you catch that big one, you’ll probably catch another big one on your next few casts.
 When you have a big mega school around timber, there will

-be hundreds of 12-inchers but there will be a few 4 and 5-pounders lurking in wolf packs.
+“There might be hundreds of 12-inchers, but there will be a few 4 and 5-pounders lurking in wolf packs.
 It may take a while to get the wolf packs fired up, but when one bites, the other ones follow suit.”

 After grinding on a single school, it’s not uncommon for Lane to let it rest for at least 30 minutes before coming back.
 Even if you can’t see it, surrounding bass will often follow a hooked bass to the boat.
 Once this happens a few times, the bite will slow down.

 “Schooling fish bite well because of the increased competition down there,” Lane said.
 “When you catch them, you’re dragging fish away from the school and scattering them.
 When they’re scattered, there won’t be as much competition and the fishing will really slow down.
 If you leave for a while and let them get grouped up again, you can reignite the same school.”

 If you’re looking for a great way to catch big, unpressured bass, try cranking deep timber for suspended fish.
 Not only will this technique catch a lot of bass, but it can produce some great kicker fish as well.